mesolitica/malaya-speech/docs/README.rst

 =========

-**Malaya-Speech** is a Speech-Toolkit library for bahasa Malaysia, powered by Tensorflow and PyTorch.
+**Malaya-Speech** is a Speech-Toolkit library for Malaysian language, powered by Tensorflow and PyTorch.

 Documentation
 --------------